Thousands of high school juniors starting today will put their skills to the test as they take — or retake — Utah's high school graduation exam.

 Those who show they have attempted each section at least three times, and complete all other graduation requirements, can earn an alternative diploma and still be considered a high school graduate.

 "That is the biggest misunderstanding we're finding throughout the state.
 Students can graduate from high school . . . but in order to receive the one called a basic diploma, they must pass all sections," said Park.
 She added that employers can ask applicants to say which diploma they've earned.
-"Both diplomas are a high school diploma and a graduation from high school."
+"Both diplomas are a high school diploma."

 Those who do fail to meet either benchmark can receive a certificate of high school completion.